stripe-archive/developer-office-hours/2020-09-10-checkout-taxes-coupons/README.md

 ### Creating product and prices using the Stripe CLI

-For this segment of the demo, we’ll need a Product and a one time Price, so let’s create that with the Stripe CLI.
+For this segment of the demo, we’ll need a Product and a one-time Price, so let’s create that with the Stripe CLI.

 First we create a product with the following terminal commands: